Report a concern or incident

-The Anonymous Police Report form can be used to alert police for criminal activity.
+Use the Anonymous Police Report to alert police of criminal activity.
 DO NOT submit a report for any crimes in progress (i.e. odor of marijuana, active arguments, or other situations requiring immediate police response).
 Call 911 or 928-523-3000 for an immediate police response.
 Please fill out all fields as completely as possible.
 Remember that false reporting is a crime and will be prosecuted.

 Disruptive Behavior in an Instructional Setting Tab Open